 The culminating research experience for our majors is Senior Seminar, English 399.
 Senior conference is integral to the entire effect of the curriculum and workings of the department.
 As the capstone course to the major, it plays a crucial role as the central unifying activity of the students’ own self-understanding and shared sense of purpose, completing as it does the work put in place in Junior Seminar.
 The course, which carries 1.5 credits, involves two parts: A critical essay based on independent research and reading and a comprehensive oral examination that covers the thesis and the coursework the student has done towards the major.

 A detailed description of the format, goals, and assessment criteria for the senior experience can be found in the complete departmental statement in the Catalog (PDF).

 Requirements for Honors

 The department awards honors in English on the basis of performance in coursework within the Tri-College departments, the senior essay and the oral examination conducted at the end of the senior year.
 The department reserves high honors for distinguished achievement in all three of these areas.

 Concentrations & Interdisciplinary Minors

-The English major shares a number of courses with concentrations including Gender and Sexuality Studies, African and Africana Studies, Peace, Justice and Human Rights, as well as interdisciplinary majors including comparative literature.
+The English major shares a number of courses with concentrations and minors including Gender and Sexuality Studies, Visual Studies, African and Africana Studies, Peace, Justice and Human Rights, as well as interdisciplinary majors including comparative literature.
 Students are encouraged to consider exploring these and other cognate areas in relation to the major.